NeoniteDev/NeonitePP/README.md

 <!-- BUILDING -->
 ## - Building
-• We do **NOT** provide any buidling or fixing support and it does **NOT** work on latest, However going back 6~7 commits should be enough to have a version that works on old ch2 clients (s12 ~ s15), Or download a pre-compiled one [here](https://neonite.dev/cdn/NPP.zip) keep in mind the pre-compiled one does not work on the current version.
+• We do **NOT** provide any buidling or fixing support and it does **NOT** work on latest, However going back 6~7 commits should be enough to have a version that works on old ch2 clients (s12 ~ s15), Or download a pre-compiled one [here](https://neonite.dev/cdn/NPP.zip) please keep in mind the pre-compiled one does not work on the **current version** of Fortnite.

 <!-- FEATURES -->